Zero paid placements. No brand can pay to rank higher on Simscanner.

 Direct answer

-The strongest travel eSIM for South Africa is whichever brand rides Vodacom or MTN, the two carriers that dominate coverage, with honest fair use terms, a working hotspot, and the broadest verified reach for your route.
+HelloRoam is Simscanner's top-ranked travel eSIM for South Africa, with the cheapest sourced entry we tracked from $2.87.
 South Africa runs the RICA registration law, so a locally bought SIM ties you to an ID and a proof of address at the counter, while a pre-provisioned travel eSIM skips that desk.
 Coverage is dense across Johannesburg, Pretoria, Cape Town and Durban and thins along rural roads.
 There is no Africa-wide roaming bloc, so weigh the brands in the ranking below for your exact stops.

 The ranking